aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/displayunittype/_index.md

 ```

-Values will dislayed as is.
+Values will be displayed as-is.

 ### Hundreds {#Hundreds}
 ```